 Before buying an alarm for your garage, you should consider how you are going to use it.
 Just because an alarm system looks cool to you doesn’t mean it will actually provide you with the security you want.
-The most common types of garage alarms used are bell only, dialer alarms, smart home security systems, and connected ones that you can integrate with your other home security measures such as security cameras.
+The most common types of garage alarms used are bell only, dialer alarms, wireless alarms, smart home security systems, and connected ones that you can integrate with your other home security measures such as security cameras.

 The other thing you should consider is choosing between a wired or wireless alarm.
 Wireless alarm systems for garage use battery-powered sensors and are easy to install without professional help, and you can even get additional sensors with some alarms for increased protection.
 On the other hand, wired alarm systems need wiring running to each sensor and professional help to install them properly.

 Types of Garage Alarms